efarish/dspy_rag/README.md

 Like other LLM frameworks, DSPy provides utilities that ease the development of LLM programs.
 DSPy provides pre-canned strategies for prompting and LLM program optimization.
 It also facilitates evaluating LLM programs using test datasets.

 In this experiment, the framework was used to provide evidence that RAG requests on the Dune corpus benefit from using few-shot prompting.
+Using a few-shot promot increased the accuracy of LLM RAG response by a margin of 11 percentage points.